pcanelas/pcanelas.github.io/_publications/2025/2025-rospec.md

     However, these components often lack proper configuration documentation.
     When documentation exists, its natural language specifications are unenforced, leading to misconfigurations that cause unpredictable and dangerous robot behaviors.

-    We introduce rospec, a ROS-tailored domain-specific language for specifying and verifying component configurations and integration.
-Informed by empirical studies on misconfigurations, rospec verifies argument and component configurations, ensures correct component integration through communication property checks, and validates configurations against deployment constraints.
+    We introduce rospec, a ROS domain-specific language for specifying and verifying component configurations and integration.
+    Informed by prior work on misconfigurations, rospec verifies component configurations, ensures correct component integration through communication properties, and validates configurations against deployment constraints.
     We demonstrate rospec's effectiveness by modeling a 19-component warehouse robot and implementing partial specifications for components from 182 misconfiguration questions extracted from robotics Q&A platforms.

 authors: